 This may be your first time hearing about the Swiss brand Torgoen.
 Whatever the case, the Torgoen T9 is a stunning piece that's hard to resist.

 If it weren't for the brown leather strap, it might not have caught my eye; however, a closer look at the Torgoen T9 convinced me why it deserves to be part of the top air watches under $500.

 First, the Torgoen T9 uses a Ronda 515.24H movement, which is excellent timekeeping, by the way.

 The additional GMT hand also makes it useful, especially for pilots, since pilots always communicate with Air Traffic Control in GMT terms.
 [R]

-With a mineral crystal window, the scratch-resistant rating of this pilot watch isn't half bad.
+With a mineral crystal window, the scratch-resistant rating of this pilot timepiece isn't half bad.
 Most watches typically use mineral crystal; however, sapphire is currently the strongest material to go for.

-Drawbacks aside, the Torgoen T9 watch sports a high-grade stainless steel case build for reliable durability.
+Drawbacks aside, the Torgoen T9 watch sports a high-grade stainless steel case built for reliable durability.
 The dark blue dial, silver bezel, and brown watch band all contrast one another beautifully.

 Finally, the Torgoen T9 has exceptional readability.
 Most watches have their strengths, and while some offer in-house movements or sophisticated features, the Torgoen T9 watch emphasizes readability above all.

 The hour markers and 3, 6, 9, and 12 numerals are large enough to tell time even from a considerable distance.